uswitch/k8s-podmon/README.md

 # k8s-podmon

-Watches one or all namespaces for Pods where a container terminates with a non-zero exit code and if it has the annotation, will notify via a slack channel.
+Watches one or all namespaces for Pods where a container terminates with a non-zero exit code and if it has the annotation, will notify via a slack channel or an SNS topic.

 ## Usage